deanblackborough/gm-platformer/README.md

 ## Working on

 - Collisions (In progress)
-- Platforms (In progress)
-- Jump through platforms & dropping down (In Progress)
 - Moving platforms
 - Dashing/Dodging/Rolling
 - Wall climb and Wall hang
 - Breakable walls/platforms
 - Ladders
+- Player attack
+- HUD

 ## How to run